ARMmbed/mbed-os-5-docs/docs/contributing/config_system.md

 - `macros` is a list of extra macros that will be defined when compiling a project that includes this library.
 A macro can be defined without a value (such as `MYMOD_MACRO1` above) or with a value (such as `MYMOD_MACRO2` above).
 - `target_overrides` is a dictionary with target-specific values for the configuration parameters.

 `target_overrides` is used to override the values of the parameters depending on the current compilation target.
-The keys in `target_overrides` are matched against toolchain *labels* (a description of mbed targets can be found [here](mbed_targets.md)).
+The keys in `target_overrides` are matched against toolchain *labels* (a description of Mbed targets can be found [here](mbed_targets.md)).
 If a key inside `target_overrides` matches one of the target labels, the parameter values are changed according to the value of the key.
 In the example above:

 - `config` is always processed first, independent of the target. `config` might define values for some of the parameters.
 In this case, `buffer_size` will be set to 1024, `queue_size` will be set to 10 and `timer_period` will not have a value.
 - If the library is compiled for the `K64F` target, `timer_period` will be set to 100, and `queue_size` will be set to 40 because they are overridden by the `K64F` key in `target_overrides`. `buffer_size` will be set to 1024, as defined in `config`.